Tooth Extractions An Overview

 The extraction of wisdom teeth is a common and often necessary procedure performed under local anesthesia.
 Barring any complications, a tooth can be easily removed in one piece.
 After surgery, patients can expect varying levels of swelling and discomfort.
 Dr. Paulen will provide post-treatment care instructions to help minimize pain and recovery time.

 Is it better to get a tooth extracted or a root canal?

-When can I eat normally after tooth extraction?
+When can I normally eat after a tooth extraction?

-Dentists recommend only eating soup or very soft foods during the first couple of days after an extraction.
-Do not eat hard foods, chewy foods, use straws, or smoke.
-Doing this can hurt your affected area, and create dry socket.
+Dentists recommend only eating soup or very soft foods for the first couple of days after an extraction.
+Do not eat hard or chewy foods, use straws, or smoke.
+Doing this can hurt your affected area and create a dry socket.
 Dry socket is when the blood clot dislodges from your extraction site.
 This causes notable pain and prevents the site from quickly healing.

 What is the best pain relief after tooth extraction?

 The best way to relieve pain from a tooth extraction is to take non-steroidal anti-inflammatory drugs such as Advil, Motrin, etc. Use only as directed and follow all instructions.
 Pain should subside after the first day of your tooth extraction.